indigo-dc/oidc-agent/gitbook/oidc-gen.md

                              has to be manually registered beforehand

  Advanced:
+      --cnid=CLIENTNAME__IDENTIFIER
-      --cp[=CERT_PATH]       CERT_PATH is the path to a CA bundle file that will be used with TLS communication
+                             Additional identifier used in the client name to distinguish clients on diferent machines with the same short name, e.g. the host name --cp[=CERT_PATH]       CERT_PATH is the path to a CA bundle file that will be used with TLS communication
       --dae=ENDPOINT_URI     Use this uri as device authorization endpoint